Mara-Li/Obsidian-Snippet-collection/README.md

 This repo is a collection of CSS snippets for [Obsidian.md](https://obsidian.md/).

+> ⚠️ Some snippet won't be updated, adjust them as you want.

 To install them on PC:
 - Put the snippets in the `snippets` folder of `.obsidian` in the root of your vault;
 - In Obsidian: Appearance → Refresh snippets ⇒ Activate the ones you want.

-:warning: In IOS, it is impossible to access hidden folders.
+> :warning: In IOS, it is impossible to access hidden folders.
 You can:
-- Use Textastic
+> - Use Textastic
-- Working Copy with a link to a folder
+> - Working Copy with a link to a folder
-- a-shell
+> - a-shell

 [For more information](https://forum.obsidian.md/t/mobile-ios-app-to-work-with-hidden-folder/25741)

+Alternatively, you can use [Obsidian Snippet Downloader](https://github.com/Mara-Li/obsidian-snippet-downloader)

 Each snippets can be adjusted with [Style Settings](https://github.com/mgmeyers/obsidian-style-settings/).

 # Custom Syntax
 This is a simple snippet that allows a specific formatting using markdown syntax, without using HTML.

 ![](screenshot/Custom_syntax.png)

 References :